LambethCouncil/govspeak-drupal/README.md

 Govspeak a markup language derived from [Markdown](http://daringfireball.net/projects/markdown/syntax "Markdown syntax"), developed by the [Government Digital Service](http://digital.cabinetoffice.gov.uk) for use on [GOV.UK](https://www.gov.uk).
-As well as implementing Markdown, it contains additional elements that are usefulf or publishing official information. [govspeak-drupal](https://github.com/LambethCouncil/govspeak-drupal) implements Govspeak for [Drupal](http://drupal.org/).
+As well as implementing Markdown, it contains additional elements that are useful for publishing official information. [govspeak-drupal](https://github.com/LambethCouncil/govspeak-drupal) implements [Govspeak](https://github.com/alphagov/govspeak) for [Drupal](http://drupal.org/).
 The implementation of Markdown is [John Gruber's php Markdown](http://michelf.ca/projects/php-markdown/).

 # Installation